dougbutner/gold/README.md

 | 23Q1 | TBD |

-> Algorithm may be updated for 22Q2.
+> Algorithm may be updated for 22Q2 + beyond

 ## Supported LP pools (2022)